-We arrived in Chora, the utterly beautiful capital of Andros Island, on Friday evening.
+We arrived at Chora, the utterly beautiful main town of Andros Island, on Friday evening.
 Just in time for the screening of Little England (Mikra Anglia), a superb period film set in Andros at the beginning of the 20th century.
 After a quick dinner we had a good night’s sleep as the following day would be a super full one.

 The festival programme for October 13, 2018 started with a guided tour of the island’s Archaelogical Museum.
 The museum houses some unique pieces found on Andros Island and dating back to various historic periods.